Julia-Marcal/fake-fintech/README.md

 - **Backend**: Built in **Golang** using the **Gin** framework.
 - **Frontend**: The frontend is based on the **CoreUI** Angular 19 template, providing a responsive and modular UI for interacting with the backend.
-- **Database**: **MongoDB** is used to store and manage financial data.
+- **Database**: **PostgreSQL** is used to store and manage financial data.
 - **Cache**: Using **Redis**.

 ## Backend Setup

 ### Environment Configuration

-To ensure the proper setup of your environment, the `backend/config/env/env.go` file contains the configuration for connecting to MongoDB.
+To ensure the proper setup of your environment, the `backend/config/env/env.go` file contains the configuration for connecting to PostgreSQL.
 Make sure your environment variables are set correctly.

 Example of `env.go` file: